-You can do anything you’d like in Alaska, from coming face to face with a glacier, seeing bears in their natural habitat or eating as much seafood as you’d like.
+You can do anything you’d like in Alaska, from coming face to face with a glacier, seeing bears in their natural habitat, stream fishing for salmon and trout, or eating as much seafood as you’d like.

 While the cruise ship pools are often heated, it’s what’s outside of the pools that you have to be prepared for.

 Here’s a list of tips for what to wear for Alaska shore excursions that are most popular: